 Going back and forth from home to the hospital can get expensive when you are buying more parking tokens each time.
 When people would buy us tokens and leave them in our mailbox it was extremely helpful!

 The days and nights that we couldn’t find someone to watch our two toddlers at home meant that my husband couldn’t go up to see our little one with me.
 Offering to watch the older siblings is a GREAT way to help out someone in this situation.
-Often times it is a very emotional situation and both parents want to be there with the baby.
+Oftentimes, it is a very emotional situation and both parents want to be there with the baby.

-Having someone to talk to during this time is extremely important for a NICU parent.
+Having someone to talk to during this time is extremely important for an NICU parent.
 With hormones and emotions high, it is really nice to be able to talk about what you are feeling and going through.